Millerton, New York: Economic cycle and development

-Millerton's life cycle is explained in the New York Times article "Williamsburg on the Hudson" from the perspective of a lifelong-citizen, Phil Terni, who has lived in Millerton for more than 65 years.
-Terni describes Millerton's early prosperity as "an agricultural crossroads with three hotels served by three railroads", and then described the village's decline as the milk processing plant shut down and the farms had started shutting down.

-Millerton's revival as "a rural village with urban influences from nearby towns and boroughs" is shown through the vibrant arts, culture and new small businesses along U.S. Route 44.
+Millerton's history was explored in the 2011 New York Times article "Williamsburg on the Hudson" from the perspective of a lifelong-citizen, Phil Terni, who had lived in Millerton for more than 65 years.
+Terni described the Millerton of its early, prosperous period as "an agricultural crossroads with three hotels served by three railroads," and characterized the more recently revived Millerton as "a rural village with urban influences from nearby towns and boroughs,” as exemplified by the vibrant arts, culture, and new small businesses along U.S. Route 44.

-This revival has not been inclusive of everyone, however; many residents - from generational families to newer residents - have been priced out of the area due to gentrification within the village and rising home prices.
-There is also a lack of living wage jobs in the area, which makes living in the village further out of reach.

-Services are somewhat limited; there is no grocery store within the village, and many of the businesses cater to tourism and are not amenities that low or middle income residents can use.

 Geography

 Millerton is located in northeastern Dutchess County.
 According to the United States Census Bureau, the village has a total area of 1.6 km2, of which 0.01 sqkm, or 0.50%, is water.

 The closest rail station is now Wassaic station to the south.
 The town formerly had its own station on the Harlem Line.